 How do I appeal an assessment?

-Property taxes in Pennsylvania are determined based on the fair market value of the property.
+Property taxes are determined based on the fair market value of the property.
 There are a lot of factors taken into consideration when determining market value, including the property’s “highest and best use,” as well as comparable homes in the same area.
 Property taxes are determined by multiplying the property’s market value by the county’s predetermined ratio.
 That number is then multiplied by the millage rate to determine exactly how much money the property owner is taxed.
 Courts may be required to examine evidence of the “assessment-to-market-value ratios” in comparison with other properties in the neighborhood.
 This serves to ensure the uniformity requirement is met, meaning that all properties in the district need to be assessed at a similar ratio.

 When a property is sold for more than its actual worth, property taxes may increase.
 When a property owner’s yearly taxes are determined, he or she has an opportunity to appeal the assessment.
 State assessment laws allow both the taxing district and the property owner to request an appeal if they so desire.
 Often, property owners request an appeal if they believe the taxes are too high.
 Conversely, the taxing district can request an appeal if they believe the taxes are too low.
 When either party requests an appeal, the court handling the matter can determine what the property’s market value was at the time the appeal was filed versus the common level ratio from the previous year.
 This will help them determine the appropriate tax amount.

 Keep in mind, bringing legal action against a municipality may not be easy.
 Additionally, tax law in Pennsylvania and New Jersey can quickly become confusing, especially if the property owner is not familiar with the process.
 It is important to retain the services of an experienced attorney for a legal matter of this complexity.

 Contact our Montgomery County tax assessment appeal attorneys